UPDATE: This post was updated on March 10, 2025 to include conversions for metric measurements, a video and nutrition information.

 - Thoroughly wash the lemons, then use a mandoline or sharp knife to slice to 4-5mm thickness*, discarding the ends.
 Remove any seeds.

-- In the same sauté pan or pot, bring 6 cups of water and 3 cups of granulated sugar to a boil.
+- In the same sauté pan or pot, bring 6 cups (1.36 kg) of water and 3 cups (594 g) of granulated sugar to a boil.
 Add the lemon slices, then reduce heat to low and simmer for 20-25 minutes, stirring occasionally to ensure the slices are evenly coated in the liquid.
 The rinds should be soft and look slightly translucent.

-- Using a slotted spoon or spatula, carefully remove the lemon slices from the liquid and spread evenly on a drying rack.
+- Using a slotted spoon or spatula, carefully remove the lemon slices from the liquid and spread evenly on a drying rack (see notes below if using a dehydrator or drying in the oven).
 Allow the slices to dry at room temperature for 12-24 hours, flipping occasionally.
 The lemons will feel sticky, but not wet, when they're ready for the sugar coating.

 - If you'd like to keep the liquid (it's now Lemon Simple Syrup, which is great for cocktails), let it cool fully, then strain into a jar or airtight container.
 Store in the fridge for up to 3 weeks.